pedroegsilva/gofindthem/README.md

-There are 3 "implementations" of `SubstringEngine` that uses the libraries from https://github.com/cloudflare/ahocorasick, https://github.com/anknown/ahocorasick and https://github.com/petar-dambovaliev/aho-corasick and a regexp implementation for the `RegexEngine`.
+There are 3 "implementations" of `SubstringEngine` that uses the libraries from https://github.com/cloudflare/ahocorasick, https://github.com/anknown/ahocorasick and https://github.com/pedroegsilva/ahocorasick (fork from cloudflare with the addition for matching positions) and a regexp implementation for the `RegexEngine`.
 But any other library can be used as long as it "implements" the `SubstringEngine` or `RegexEngine` interface.
 ```go
     subEng := &finder.CloudflareForkEngine{}